sasakiassociates/r3f-speckle/README.md

 * While very large, the r3f community is smaller than the pure three.js one in terms of finding solutions to issues.
 * r3f is newer so AI code-assist may not be as comprehensive.
 * Many examples are in pure three.js and need to be translated.
+* Some concepts (such as reusing materials) are harder to generalize into an atomic approach

 ## Relationship to Speckle Viewer Source